The Silver List was compiled from the suggestions of over 125 nonprofit photography curators, scholars, publishers and critics.

 They love the artist’s work and feel it should be seen more widely

 The artist uses the medium of photography (however they define it)

 The artist is early in their career (however they define it)

 The Silver List contains the artists who were suggested the most times, and it is organized randomly.
 Our hope is that this methodology will spotlight outstanding, diverse, and sometimes overlooked artists for a broad new audience.

 This is not Silver Eye’s “best of” list.
-It is a snapshot, taken in the winter of 2020/2021, that shows the thoughts of a professional community who cares deeply about contemporary photography.
+It is a snapshot, taken in the Fall of 2021, that shows the thoughts of a professional community who cares deeply about contemporary photography.